 The bottom line?
 Go into the application process knowing how different honors colleges are going to evaluate you and what qualities they're looking for.
 This will help you know which components of the application to focus your energy on.

 Tip 3: Brush Up on Your Writing Skills

-Most honors college applications require you to write multiple essays as a major part of the application process, and the essay prompts usually require you to think creatively about yourself, your intellectual interests, and global issues.
-While some honors colleges ask standard questions like “why this school,” most are going to ask you to think way outside the box.
-(For examples of essay questions like these—and to prepare yourself for what you may see on an honors college application—check out the University of Chicago’s essay prompts.)
+Also, the essay prompts usually require you to think creatively about yourself, your intellectual interests, and global issues.
+While some honors colleges ask standard questions like "why this school," most are going to ask you to think way outside the box.
+(For examples of essay questions like these—and to prepare yourself for what you may see on an honors college application—check out the University of Chicago's essay prompts.)

-On top of the honors college application essays, you’ll also want to apply for special scholarships or fellowships available through your selected honors programs.
+You'll also want to apply for special scholarships or fellowships available through your selected honors programs.
 Most merit-based scholarship applications include a required essay section that asks you to explain what experiences, achievements, or goals make you the best candidate for the scholarship.
-That’s right—more writing!
+That's right—more writing!

 Tip 4: Be Ready for an On-Campus Interview

-But besides those things, you might also have to sit for a one-on-one or group interview that will partially determine whether you’re accepted to the honors college.
-Sounds nerve-wracking, huh?
-Don’t worry: you can take a lot of the anxiety out of the interview process with a little preparation.
+Does this sound nerve-wracking?
+Don't worry: you can take a lot of the anxiety out of the interview process with a little preparation.
 Our guide to conquering the college interview is a great place to start!

 Tip 5: Be Yourself!

 It may sound cheesy, but honors colleges want to get to know you through your application.
 Don't lie or exaggerate to try and impress the admissions committee!
 You're already a great student: all you have to do is put together an equally great, authentic application.